MarkPearlCoZa/Blog_General/_posts/2017-08-07-Pair-Programming-Illuminated-by-Williams-and-Kessler.md

 6. Pair Learning, knowledge is constantly being passed between partners, from tool usage to programming language rules, to design
 7. Pair Trust,  pairs begin to trust each other

-## Chapter 4 - Overcoming Management REsistance ot Pair Programming
+## Chapter 4 - Overcoming Management Resistance to Pair Programming

 Managers need to know that pairing will help them achieve their objectives